coldsofttech/pyawsopstoolkit/README.md

   refined control over workflow dynamics.
 - **Assume Role Function**: Access a versatile function for assuming roles, augmenting security and flexibility within your AWS operations.
+- **Subpackages**:
     - **Validator Functions**: Validate AWS ARNs, IAM policy formats, and more with ease, ensuring the correctness of crucial parameters.
     - **Advance Search**: Harness advanced search capabilities to efficiently navigate and filter AWS resources, streamlining resource discovery and management.
     - **Security Risks/Vulnerabilities**: Safeguard your AWS infrastructure by proactively identifying and addressing security threats and vulnerabilities.
 Leverage dedicated tools to detect misconfigurations, insecure permissions, and potential entry points for cyberattacks.
 Stay vigilant with continuous monitoring and auditing to maintain a robust security posture and mitigate risks effectively.
     - **Insights**: Gain comprehensive insights into various aspects of your AWS infrastructure to maintain optimal hygiene and clean up unused or obsolete resources.

 ## What's Next?